zwily/typus/README.markdown

     $ script/generate typus_files

-After creating the files you can migrate your database:
+After creating the files migrate your database:

     $ rake db:migrate

-And finally create the first user.
-You can do it from a terminal, or going to the admin page.
+And finally create the first user, to do it, start the application server, go to <http://0.0.0.0:3000/admin> and follow the instructions.

-    $ rake typus:seed email='john@example.com' RAILS_ENV=production

-Now you can start your application and go to <http://example.com/admin>

 ## Plugin Configuration Options